University of Kansas Health System: Organ transplantation

 Hospital transplant teams have developed innovative techniques that minimize transplant trauma and prevent organ rejection.
 The hospital has one of the highest survival rates – and one of the shortest waiting lists – in the country for heart, kidney, liver and pancreas transplant.

+In 2021, The University of Kansas Health System organ transplant team reached an impressive benchmark of 5,000 organs transplanted.

 Deep brain stimulation surgery

 The University of Kansas Hospital and Medical Center were among the primary testing centers for using DBS to treat Parkinson's disease and essential tremor.

+Branch hospitals

+Great Bend Regional Hospital

+The University of Kansas Health System Great Bend Campus, located at 514 Cleveland Street in Great Bend, Kansas, is a not-for-profit hospital with a Level IV trauma center.

+The campus provides orthopedic, imaging and rehabilitation services, as well as surgical services.
+In 2025, the 33-bed hospital reported 1,102 admissions and 3,778 patients.